dask/dask/docs/source/remote-data-services.rst

     - client_kwargs: Dict passed to the `boto3 client`_, with keys such
       as `region_name` or `endpoint_url`.
-Notice: do not pass the `config` option here, which will cause an ``TypeError: client() got multiple values for keyword argument 'config'``, pass it's content to `config_kwargs` instead.
+Notice: do not pass the `config` option here, please pass it's content to `config_kwargs` instead.

-    - config_kwargs: Dict passed to the `s3fs python client`_, which act as
-      the `boto3 client's config`_ option.
+    - config_kwargs: Dict passed to the `s3fs.S3FileSystem`_, which passes it to the `boto3 client's config`_ option.

     - requester_pays: Set True if the authenticated user will assume transfer